bryanberger/foodshare/README.md

+- run `npm install`
-- run npm install
+- run `ngrok -subdomain=foodshare 3000` for testing purposes.
-- Haven't setup gulp or grunt yet, but not neccessary right now
+- Haven't setup any build processes yet with grunt or gulp.